-The Parchment is a legal document issued by the University of Saskatchewan, that confirms the recipient has successfully completed a specific course of study and confers an academic qualification.
-The Parchment displays the University of Saskatchewan seal, at minimum the signatures of the University President, University Chancellor, University Secretary, and the date, degree, and major.
+The Parchment is a legal document issued by the University of Saskatchewan, that confirms the recipient has successfully completed a specific program and confers an academic qualification.
+The Parchment displays the University of Saskatchewan seal, at minimum the signatures of the University President, University Chancellor, University Secretary, Dean of the college, and the date, degree, and major (or program in the case of the College of Graduate Studies and Research) where appropriate.
+The nature, extent and format of information that appears on the transcript are determined by the Registrar and University Secretary in accordance with national and international professional standards, normal practice in higher education, and practical systems.